How to prevent and remove oil damage to leather furniture

 1. Clean and protect leather 3 to 4 times a year.

 You get rid of the dirt and oil still sitting on the surface of your furniture when you clean it, preventing it from eventually soaking in.
 A good protection cream will fill in the gaps and spaces in the original top coat of your leather as it gets worn down.
 By filing those gaps with protection cream, you remove the possibility that they can be filled with dirt and oil later – sort of like putting out the fire before it starts.
-For a quick tutorial on cleaning and protecting leather, check out this blog post or the video below:
+For a quick tutorial on cleaning and protecting leather, check out this blog post.

 2. Avoid exposure to excessive amounts of dirt, grease and body oil.
 The fact of the matter is that if you use your leather furniture at all, it is going to be exposed to some body oil and some dirt.
 You’re probably even going to eat on it every now and again – it comes with the territory.
 But, you can limit the damage of normal wear and tear.
 You should avoid sleeping on your leather furniture regularly or sitting down if you come in sweaty and dirty from outside.
 Also, if you are wearing sunscreen or have greasy popcorn hands, use the less expensive seats in the house.
 It’s a good idea to try to cover your leather in areas that see a lot of dirt and oil if you can.
 Try tossing a blanket over the headrest of a leather recliner you know you are going to rest your head on frequently or for extended periods of time.